aFarkas/lazysizes/README.md

 Note: As an alternative to the noscript pattern also checkout the [noscript extension](plugins/noscript).

 ###[data-expand] attribute
-Normally lazySizes will expand the viewport area to lazy preload images/iframes which might become visible soon.
+Normally lazysizes will expand the viewport area to lazy preload images/iframes which might become visible soon.
 This value can be adjusted using the ``expand`` option.

 Additionally this general option can be overridden with the ``data-expand`` attribute for each element.
 Different than the general ``expand`` option the ``data-expand`` attribute also accepts negative values (All numbers but ``0`` are accepted!).